 Curtis Hayne is a young photographer and passionate birdwatcher in the Gwydir valley, home to wetlands that extend from the Northern Tablelands to the Northern Plains region of NSW.
 Curtis is on a mission to raise awareness of Australia’s native birds and capture their beauty.

-He is an official Department of Planning and Environment volunteer, doing his bit to conserve local birdlife and encourage others to do the same.
+He is an official Department of Climate Change, Energy, the Environment and Water volunteer, doing his bit to conserve local birdlife and encourage others to do the same.
 Curtis’s main role is conducting wetland bird surveys in the Gwydir Wetlands.
 He has gone into remote sites and waded into wetlands through knee-deep water to count nesting waterbirds.
 He was also a volunteer guide when the Gwydir Wetlands State Conservation Area was first opened to the public.

 Along the way, Curtis has taken some stunning photographs of native birdlife